vanHeemstraSystems/flask-headstart/300/README.md

 </html>
 ```

-Activate the virtual environment as follows:
+Activate the virtual environment as follows, unless it was already activated:

 ```
 [cloud_user@wvanheemstra2c flask-headstart]$ source env/bin/activate
 ```

-Then start the application:
+Then start the application, unless it was already started, as it will update the page automatically:

 ```
 (env) [cloud_user@wvanheemstra2c flask-headstart]$ python3 app.py
 ```

-When you open your browser at localhost:5000 you should see:
+When you open your browser (and refresh) at localhost:5000 you should see:

 ```
 Hello, World!
 2